jamalrob/crystal-world/README.md

 ### Features

-- Admin section/CMS:
+- Admin section/CMS
 - Edit articles in Markdown, with instant previews
 - CRUD for articles, authors, pages, customization, and settings
+- Image store connectng to ImageKit
 - Choose from two separate modes of operation:
-  - file-based (Markdown files with frontmatter)
+  - File-based (Markdown files with frontmatter)
-  - or data-based (SQLite3 database)
+  - Or data-based (SQLite3 database)